statzenthusiast921/FirearmsAnalysis/README.md

 ### Description

-The purpose of this project is to analyze and find relationships between state-level firearms legislation and the firearm-related homicide and suicides rates by state and year.
+The purpose of this project is to:
+- 1.)
+Explore the similarity in the text of the firearm laws and determine if any regional relationships exist.
+- 2.)
+Discover patterns in the text and determine the relative importance of certain words.
+- 3.)
+Determine if any latent groupings of laws exist when including regional, demographic data.

 ### Link